Weam Namou, founder:

 Namou received her Bachelor’s Degree in Communications from Wayne State University, studied fiction and memoir through various correspondence courses, poetry in Prague and screenwriting at MPI (Motion Picture Institute of Michigan).
 She has given readings, lectures, and workshops at numerous cultural and educational institutions and her poetry, essays, and articles have appeared in national and international journals.
 In 2012, she received an Outstanding Contributions to the Arts Award from Erootha, a local arts organization.

-Born in Baghdad as a Chaldean [Christian Iraqi] I come from a long lineage of Babylonian healers, wordsmiths, and book lovers.
+Born in Baghdad as a Chaldean, I come from a long lineage of Babylonian healers, wordsmiths, and book lovers.
 I was raised in America, I’ve traveled the world, wrote a dozen books, and was taught the art of living by the most amazing healers in America.

-My rich Babylonian heritage, my educational background, my teachings with spiritual masters, and my travels around the world have helped me make connections with people from different walks of life.
+My rich Babylonian heritage which dates back thousands of years, my educational background, my teachings with spiritual masters, and my travels around the world have helped me make connections with people from different walks of life.
 I gained valuable knowledge and a sense of culture from each place, adopting the good and leaving the not so good as I formulated the life I desired as a wife, mother of two, an author, filmmaker, and speaker.

 The most important thing that I learned is that we help write the story of our lives through our thoughts, words, and actions.